muhammadraza30/Web-Music-Library-Management-System-BackEnd/README.md

 ### 1️⃣ **Prerequisites**
 - Java Development Kit (JDK)
 - MySQL Server
-- IDE (e.g., IntelliJ IDEA, Eclipse)
+- IDE (e.g., IntelliJ IDEA, Eclipse, Netbeans)

 ### 2️⃣ **Database Configuration**
 - Before running the project, ensure that you have created the database tables as shown in the ER diagram below: